 \subsection{Exact Linearization Approach for Nonlinear Terms}

-In this subsection, in order to reduce the computation complexity of \ref{Nonlinear_MIP}, which is a MINLP problem, we propose a set of equivalent linearization methods, \textit{a)} linearizing the nonlinear complementary constraint by introducing additional binary variables, and \textit{b)} exploiting the power of strong duality to exactly linearize the nonlinear term $q_j\delta_j$.
+In this subsection, in order to decrease the computation time of Problem~\ref{Nonlinear_MIP}, which is an MINLP problem, we propose a set of equivalent linearization methods, \textit{a)} linearizing the nonlinear complementary constraint by introducing additional binary variables, and \textit{b)} exploiting the power of strong duality to accurately linearize the nonlinear term $q_j\delta_j$.